Legal Citation Style Guides

 Canadian Guide to Uniform Legal Citation - created by the editors of the McGill Law Journal (commonly known as the 'McGill Guide').

-The Law Library holds the 9th edition (Carswell, 2018) in print only - at K 114 CANA.
-It is available for a two hour loan - ask the Library staff for access.
+The Law Library holds the 9th edition (Carswell, 2018) in print only at K 114 CANA.
+It is available for two-hour loan.
+Ask the Law Library staff for access.

-McGill is not available online on open access.
-There are, however, some good open access online guides to using McGill - see for example the following guides to the 9th edition (which is significantly different to the 8th):
+McGill is not available online on open access, however there are some good open access online guides to using McGill.
+For example:

 Canadian Guide to Legal Style